-Navigate the World Around You and that Latest Best Seller with One Consistent Physical Experience!
+Navigate the world around you and read that latest best seller with one consistent physical experience!
 Today people everywhere consume content while traveling, but for someone who is blind or visually impaired, physical keys plus a consistent user experience is so much more important while navigating outside with one hand already occupied by a cane or dog guide.

-Your current nearest address, Cardinal direction you are traveling, Description of the next intersection.
-(Whether it is a 3-way or 4-way intersection, which streets go which direction, and approximate distance), next instruction if you are following a route.
+your current nearest address, the cardinal direction you are traveling, and a description of the next intersection.
+Whether it is a 3-way or 4-way intersection, which streets go which direction, and approximate distance, next instruction if you are following a route.
 Want to mark that specific intersection to return to on a future trip?
-Simply drop a voice tagged landmark and you can receive turn by turn directions to that exact point.
+Simply drop a voice-tagged landmark and you can receive turn by turn directions to that exact point.
 Want to navigate to a specific address?
-Use Treks familiar telephone keypad to quickly type the address.
+Use Trek's familiar telephone keypad to quickly type the address.
 If you do not need to get off the bus, simply press the toggle button again and you will be back in your book or podcast exactly where you left off.

 Trek provides specific pedestrian or vehicle instructions:

-Pedestrian directions ensure the user is not guided on major highways, Vehicle instructions reduces the amount of details provided to the user so they can more easily direct a sighted driver.
-Trek is Ideal for Open Area Navigation!
+pedestrian directions ensure the user is not guided on major highways, while vehicle instructions reduce the number of details provided to the user so they can more easily direct a sighted driver.
+Trek is ideal for open area navigation!
 Navigating on a college campus or similar campus environments can be challenging if you are new to the environment.
 Trek offers options to make you feel immediately more comfortable.